The Foundation Is Fertility

 from the air as dioxide (SO2) gas.

 (S) that may be available throughout the season.
-Increasing levels of organic matter aid
+Increasing levels of OM aid soil structure, water-holding capacity,

-water-holding capacity, mineralization, biological activity, and the water and air infiltration
+mineralization, biological activity, and water and air infiltration rates.

 Soil test values for immobile nutrients like